t52ta6ek/2300ADS-CPM/58kCPMv1.85_work/README.md

-# 2300 ADS 58k CP/M 2.2 v1.85
+# 2300 ADS 58k CP/M 2.2 v1.85 Working Directory

-This is the content of the CP/M directory that I used for development of the CP/M system for the FutureData 2300 ADS.
-FutureData was sold to GenRad, and this division was ultimately sold to Kontron in the early 80's where I worked for many years.
+This is the content of the CP/M directory that I used for development of the CP/M system for the GenRad 2300 Advanced Development System.
+MicroKit/FutureData was sold to GenRad, and this division was ultimately sold to Kontron in the early 80's where I worked for many years.

 This was the lastest version of CP/M I had developed for this machine.
 It was commercially released by Kontron as an option in addition to RDOS and UDOS operating systems.